NVIDIA/ais-etl/README.md

 > **⚠️ BETA NOTICE**
 > This software is currently in beta phase.
 Please be aware that:
 > - Changes may not be backward compatible
 > - AIS-ETL runs user code in containers within the AIStore environment, which may pose security risks if not properly controlled.
 Use with caution in production environments.
-> - Not yet audited by NVIDIA’s security team
+> - [AuthN](https://github.com/NVIDIA/aistore/blob/main/docs/authn.md) currently has no fine-grained permissions to restrict ETL creation.